-In Pexels, the curators will share their best shots to populate its searchable image for design inspirations.
+In Pexels, the curators will share their best shots to populate their searchable images for design inspiration.
 We can browse for something specific with an excellent set of images and mock-ups.

 Graphic Design Tools 6: Other Equipments

 Being creative is not enough without snug starter packs that go with us in every bit of our activity.
-Eight hours will walk so fast if we work with a loving and restful environment.
+Eight hours will walk so fast if we work in a loving and restful environment.

 Even if we work on a project that includes video, we will need a great set of headphones to receive the best results.

 Indeed, having a comfy chair and desk is literally peacefulness for us to focus on our creativity and productivity more than anything else.

 In case we buy a 4K monitor, we need to pay attention to the best resolution.
-Anyway, choosing the monitors between 27 until 32 inches is ideal for graphic designers.
+Anyway, choosing monitors between 27 and 32 inches is ideal for graphic designers.

 Talking about design is like talking about a song.
 We can depict it with words, but we can’t share without experience.
 Indeed with proper design tools, we can build a career to achieve our biggest goal, whether self-employed or the company’s goal.